lesliefinlayson/Pyber_Challenge/README.md

 Tracking fares over time also shows that urban cities generated much higher revenue in fares compared to urban and rural cities.

 ## Summary

+Analysis of the rider-share data by city type shows that urban cities have both the highest access and best affordability for ride-sharing.
+In contrast, rural cities have the least access and the highest cost in average fares.

+To address this disparity, PyBer might consider:

+Beginning with rural communities, because they are the most under-served and costly:
+   •	 Bring in more drivers.
+More drivers may make ride-sharing more available to more users.
+   •	 Placing a cap on how much a fare may cost.
+This might make ride-sharing more affordable and therefore more attractive to potential users.
+   •   Advertise these changes, provide incentives.
+Find ways to let the public know that ride-sharing is a viable transportation option.

+If actions 1 and 2 are tried and have success in rural cities, bring to suburban cities.

+Further analysis may be needed to verify that these measures are cost-effective, especially if a cap is placed on fare costs.